overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 > Returns the current language overwolf is set to in a two letter ISO name format.

-:::warning
+:::warning OBSOLETE
-This function is deprecated.
+This function is obsolete.
 Instead, please use [overwolf.settings.language]() API.
 :::

 Parameter | Type                  | Description                                                             |